About Watch Movements (2)

 Tourbillons and Karrusels

-When a watch is oriented so that is is vertical or on edge, e.g. with the pendant or crown up or down, an out of poise balance introduces an element of 'pendulum like' behaviour which affects its rate.
-If the watch is turned from pendant up to pendant down, or left or right, the rate changes, which it also does if the amplitude changes, e.g. when it decreases as the mainspring runs down.
+When a watch is oriented so that is is vertical, an out of poise balance introduces an element of 'pendulum like' behaviour which affects its rate.
+If the watch is turned from pendant up to any other vertical position, the rate changes, which it also does if the amplitude changes, e.g. when it decreases as the mainspring runs down.

 Out of poise errors can usually be eliminated by careful poising of the balance.
 But compensation balances are impossible to poise because the screws or masses that are used to adjust the temperature compensation cannot then be moved to achieve poise without affecting the compensation.